gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.4.2
+- Fixed bug where defenses were not calculated in 2.4.1
+- User experience with cards improved even more thanks to BadIdeasBureau
+- More French localization goodness, thanks to Rwan

+v.
 2.4.1
 - Card settings and world setup working much smoother now thanks to Rwan and BadIdeasBureau.